 And the truth is that goal-setting has a dark side—a shadow side, if you will.
 But oftentimes it’s this dark side where we’re given the opportunity to walk our greatest path—a path we didn’t even realize existed before.

-In my own life, it was the pain of losing my family, numerous friendships, a large portion of my business, my passion for what I was doing, and almost a decade of sobriety that drove me to writing the kinds of blog posts you’re reading right now—which is BY FAR one of my favorite things to do in the whole world.
+In my own life, it was the pain of losing those I loved the most, numerous friendships, a large portion of my business, my passion for what I was doing, and almost a decade of sobriety that drove me to writing the kinds of blog posts you’re reading right now—which is BY FAR one of my favorite things to do in the whole world.

 You see, back in my mid-thirties I wanted to be a big-time “marketing guru.”